 All of these facilities could give you help for addiction, but if you’re running a simple search on the internet, you might walk away believing that your only option involves a private institution with a hefty price tag.

-Some people get help through programs that are offered at the federal, state, and local level.
+Some people get help through programs that are offered at the federal, state, and local levels.
 They do so simply because they have no other way to pay for care.
-There are many programs that are available for people who need help without a big price tag, and finding them is easier than you might think.
+Many programs are available for people who need help without a big price tag, and finding them is easier than you might think.

 When asked, as part of the 2017 survey, why they did not get the care they needed in a specialty facility, more than 30 percent of respondents who knew they needed treatment did not get care because they did not have health insurance and were not able to afford the cost of care.

 This is an important number to understand.
-These people knew that they had a substance abuse issue, and they knew that they needed treatment in order to get better.
+These people knew that they had a substance abuse issue, and they knew that they needed treatment to get better.
 But they just didn’t know how they would afford the treatment they needed to help them recover.
 They allowed fears about high costs to keep them away from the recovery they needed.
+Helpful Links Methadone Rehab What Is Rehab Like?
+Heroin Rehab Holistic Rehabs Stopping Addiction Without Rehab Suboxone Rehab

-Having insurance should help families to afford addiction care, especially if that insurance plan is in compliance with the ACA.
+Having insurance should help families to afford addiction care, especially if that insurance plan complies with the ACA.
 That law includes regulations that require insurance companies to cover the cost of addiction treatment at a coverage level similar to those used for people who have another health issue.
 In other words, a plan cannot cover the cost of diabetes care at a higher level than addiction care.
 There must be parity between the two types of coverage.
+Unfortunately, according to the Center on Addiction, more than two-thirds of plans studied in 2017 contained ACA violations for parity, and none of the plans studied provided comprehensive addiction treatment coverage.

 Statistics like this suggest that many people do not have insurance coverage at all, and those who do might still struggle to pay for the necessary addiction treatments they deserve.
 Even though the law should protect them and ensure that they have the coverage they need, it is not working out for all people.